What Is Enzyme Toothpaste and Why Do Coffee and Wine Drinkers in the UK Swear By It?

 Coffee culture and red wine appreciation are firmly embedded in modern British life — from early-morning flat whites to evening dinners shared over Rioja.
 Yet frequent exposure to these beverages can accelerate surface staining, enamel softening, and sensitivity.

-In 2025, the whitening conversation is shifting.
-Rather than relying solely on peroxide bleaching or abrasive pastes, attention is turning toward enzyme-based formulations — designed to work with oral biology rather than against it.
+The modern whitening conversation has fundamentally shifted.
+Rather than relying solely on aggressive peroxide bleaching or abrasive pastes, attention has turned toward enzyme-based formulations—designed to work with oral biology rather than against it.

 In this article, you will learn what enzyme toothpaste is, how it works, and most importantly, why the UK’s many coffee and wine consumers are increasingly choosing to use product ranges such as Edinco’s.